logo

-Global cooling has been proposed as a driver of the Great Ordovician Biodiversification Event (GOBE), the largest radiation of Phanerozoic marine animal life.
-This study couples a global climate model (FOAM) with a macroecological model (METAL) to reconstruct global biodiversity patterns during the Ordovician.
-Simulations show that an inverted latitudinal biodiversity gradient characterized the late Cambrian and Early Ordovician under warmer conditions.
-Mid-Late Ordovician climate cooling led to the development of a modern latitudinal biodiversity gradient and a significant increase in global biodiversity.
-This increase is attributed to the ecophysiological limitations of marine life and is robust to uncertainties in temperature reconstructions and organism physiology.
-The findings suggest that the GOBE was primarily driven by global cooling.
+Global cooling has been proposed as a driver of the Great Ordovician Biodiversification Event, the largest radiation of Phanerozoic marine animal Life.
+Yet, mechanistic understanding of the underlying pathways is lacking and other possible causes are debated.
+Here we couple a global climate model with a macroecological model to reconstruct global biodiversity patterns during the Ordovician.
+In our simulations, an inverted latitudinal biodiversity gradient characterizes the late Cambrian and Early Ordovician when climate was much warmer than today.
+During the Mid-Late Ordovician, climate cooling simultaneously permits the development of a modern latitudinal biodiversity gradient and an increase in global biodiversity.
+This increase is a consequence of the ecophysiological limitations to marine Life and is robust to uncertainties in both proxy-derived temperature reconstructions and organism physiology.
+First-order model-data agreement suggests that the most conspicuous rise in biodiversity over Earth's history - the Great Ordovician Biodiversification Event - was primarily driven by global cooling.

 Publisher